Pensions run on data, and it's vital to make sure that data is robust enough to trust with people's futures.

 Historically, schemes relied on slow, manual methods such as letters, stamped forms, and in-person verification.

-Mortality Manifest now offers a more workable model.
-Sam describes multi-channel campaigns that combine secure digital communication, biometric checks, and human support to confirm that members are alive, contactable, and who they claim to be.
+A more workable model combines secure digital communication, biometric checks, and human support to confirm that members are alive, contactable, and who they claim to be.

 From Print, Pack, and Post to Biometric Checks